Travel assistance for humanitarian service or research

 - Acceptance of Rosenberg Award compensation may affect financial aid status; therefore, students who are awarded should contact OneStop to find out how or if this award may affect their financial aid.

-Students who wish to travel to countries on the U.S. Department of State's travel warning list must be traveling on a program associated with academic credit, will first need to meet with Vanessa Walton, Associate Program Director in the Learning Abroad Center, and will require ITRAAC approval.
+Students who wish to travel to locations designated by the U.S. Department of State as Level 3 or 4 must be traveling on a program associated with academic credit, will first need to meet with Vanessa Walton, Associate Program Director in the Learning Abroad Center, and will require ITRAAC approval.

 How do I apply?